ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-ead-rch title="EAD item EAD_REQUEST_CREATION_HINTS."}

-The AS_request_creation_hints is a CBOR map with keys defined in the IANA registry
-"ACE Authorization Server Request Creation Hints".
+The AS_request_creation_hints is a CBOR map with keys defined in the IANA registry "ACE Authorization Server Request Creation Hints".

+Example: Assuming IANA label 12 and non-critical, so ead_label = 12 (0x0C), and the AS_request_creation_hints map containing one CBOR text string "coap://www.example.com/token" with key 1 (the absolute URI of the /token endpoint at the AS):

+* EAD_REQUEST_CREATION_HINTS = 0x0CA101781C636F61703A2F2F7777772E6578616D706C652E636F6D2F746F6B656E

+Editor's note: Replace IANA label with TBD value registered for EAD_REQUEST_CREATION_HINTS in {{iana-edhoc-ead}}.

 This EAD item is intended to be used in EAD fields of EDHOC messages exchanged between C and RS: in the forward message flow in EAD_1 and EAD_2, and in the reverse message flow in EAD_2 and EAD_3.
 In the first EDHOC message from C to RS, an EAD item with ead_label = TBD with no ead_value asks the RS to include in the next EDHOC message the same EAD item with ead_value encoding the AS_request_creation_hints map.
 This EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 It is OPTIONAL to implement.